 Under Singapore law, restraints of trade are generally frowned upon on grounds of public policy.
-However, in the employment context, the Singapore Court of Appeal has held that a restrictive covenant in restraint of trade may potentially be enforceable if it seeks to protect a legitimate proprietary interest, provided that the legitimate proprietary interest that is to be protected by the restrictive covenant in question is not already covered by another restrictive covenant.
-Recent decisions by the Singapore High Court have suggested, however, that it may be timely for the Singapore Court of Appeal to reconsider this principle (see the discussion under ‘Non-compete clauses’ below).
+However, in the employment context, the Singapore Court of Appeal has held that (i) a restrictive covenant in restraint of trade may potentially be enforceable if it seeks to protect a legitimate proprietary interest of the employer, provided that (ii) the interest that is to be protected by the restrictive covenant in question is not already covered by another restrictive covenant.
+Recent decisions by the Singapore High Court have suggested, however, that the judicial sentiments towards point (ii) may be changing, and indeed, may already have changed (see ‘Non-compete clauses’).

 To date, the legitimate proprietary interests the courts have recognised are trade secrets (and confidential information), trade or business connections, and the maintenance of a stable, trained workforce.
 The courts will generally uphold such restraints provided they are reasonable in the interests of parties and the public, and go no further than necessary.
 The courts tend to construe restrictive covenants more strictly in the employment contract context than in other areas (eg, sale of businesses, settlement agreements).